-There are currently no employment opportunities available at the New Orleans Center for the Gulf South.
-However, if you are interested in working with us, please send a cover letter and a resumé to email@example.com
+If you are a Tulane graduate or undergraduate students interested in working with us, please send a cover letter and resume to email@example.com.

 Prof. Michael Luke